 - Presenters receive the grant as reimbursement after the engagement takes place and upon submission and approval of a receipt form signed by the artist/company and a final report.

-- September, 2014–February, 2015: August 2014 and December 2014 National Dance Project Award publications released; eligible organizations interested in presenting an NDP project should contact tour coordinators to engage in planning and negotiations.
+- September, 2014–February, 2015: Eligible organizations interested in presenting an NDP project should contact tour coordinators to engage in planning and negotiations listed in the August 2014 and December 2014 National Dance Project Award publications

 - May 2016: Presentation Grant recipients notified.

 - November 16, 2015: Presentation Grant application deadline (applications for engagements taking place between January 1, 2016 and June 30, 2016 must be received by this deadline).
 Invited applicants apply online and must submit their application by 11:59pm EST on the deadline.